 The film which has been winning laurels across the globe finally cleared all the hurdles in the country, which it is relevant to.
 Yes, we are talking about Alankrita Shrivastava’s Lipstick Under My Burkha.
 After battling all the controversies, the film has been cleared by the Censor board with minor cuts.
 Earlier threatened to be banned in India, the film will finally get a release on 21st of July.

-But even before the general public voiced their opinion about this taboo topic, the Censor board took it upon itself to talk on behalf of them.
 First time when the film went to Censor board for the certificate, the board refused to even certify it as they feel that the film’s content is laced with sexual scenes and abusive words, among other things.
 Obviously, this was met with much outrage from the film fraternity and the general public.
 The makers, led by Ekta Kapoor, who is also a co-producer of the film decided to go to The Film Certification Appellate Tribunal (FCAT), which came as a savior.
 The board was asked to certify the film and the film was then passed with an Adult certificate with minor cuts.

 While battling the censor board on one side, the film has also faced a boycott from a group of Muslim leaders in Bhopal.
 They asked the Central Govt. to ban the film as it hurts their religious sentiments.
 The reason for their anger was that the film mocked the Islamic culture of wearing a Burkha and showed it in a wrong light.